SnowGoose0/mac-man/README.md

 # Mac-Man
 A Pac-Man inspired game built with C++ and SFML.
-Feel

 Feel free to play it, modify it, break it, anything you like.

+Beware of *sound effects*

 ### Objectives
 A similar concept to most recognized versions of Pac-Man, except you are insanely hungry.
 The normal pellets have been reconceptualized into potato chips 🟡, power pellets became insanely addicting soda 🥤, and ghosts became vegetables 🥦 because who likes veggies???
 If you consume the soda, you will begin to see ghosts as edible Big Macs 🍔.